Golf Cart Accidents

 - Internal organ injury – 4 percent

-Injuries to children under 17 comprise 31 percent of reported golf cart injuries treated at hospital emergency rooms between 1990 and 2006.
+Injuries to children under 17 comprise 31 percent of reported golf cart injuries treated at hospital emergency rooms.

 Another study revealed golf carts moving at speeds as low as 11 mph could easily eject a passenger while turning.
 Most golf carts don’t have brakes on all four wheels (only on the rear), which has been known to cause directional instability – causing carts to “fishtail.”Liability and Compensation in Florida Golf Cart Accidents